brownplt/pyret.org/src/pyret-code/index.md

 That's right.
 We are focused on introductory programming education at a high-school and collegiate level — what is often called “CS 1” and “CS 2” (roughly, the first year of college).
-Pyret is also being actively _used_ in exactly that setting, giving us a tight feedback loop.
+Pyret is being actively _used_ in everything from high-schools to upper-level collegiate courses, giving us a tight feedback loop.

 Of course, even in that setting there are differences of opinion about what needs to be taught.
 Some believe inheritance is so important it